bittentech/SecScraper/README.md

 Query: The string to search, for e.g., "sql injection", "file upload", "graphql", etc.

-Count: The result count to fetch, for e.g., number of articles/reports (defaut: 10)
+Count: The result count to fetch, for e.g., number of articles/reports (default: 10)

 Output: Save the scan results in the specified file